Skip to footer content

 3.3.
 Installation

-In order to integrate the Vision API into your C# project, ensure you complete these necessary steps
+To integrate the Vision API into your C# project, ensure you complete these necessary steps:

 1. Establish a Google Account.